dime0000/covid-vaccine-tweeter/README.md

 This can run anywhere that supports JAVA - however, I'm currently running this on a Raspberry Pi Zero!
 As such, you'll notice that the source compatibility in build.gradle is set to JAVA 8.
 For a Pi Zero, you'll probably want to run a light OS - I'm using Raspberry Pi OS Lite.
 Use the openjdk-8-jre-zero apt package to run JAVA 8 on the Pi Zero.

+## See it in action!
+Visit my Twitter account - www.twitter.com/dime0000 to see the tweets!